LakshanKariyawasam/CRUD-application-in-Java/README.md

 2. Set the name of database, user and password in Database.java file.
 3. Run the project.

-Follow the video tutorial here: https://www.youtube.com/playlist?list=PLKeTLZNqQzs4nRcfIT_UMyBvDqaEp8BMX
+Follow the video tutorials here: https://www.youtube.com/playlist?list=PLKeTLZNqQzs4nRcfIT_UMyBvDqaEp8BMX